-The register for the first session will be taken at 8.00am and will be kept open until 9.30am.
-The register for the second session will be taken at 2.25pm and will be kept open until 2.35pm.
+The register for the first session will be taken at 8.00am and will be kept open until 8.30am.

 3.2 Unplanned absence

 Parents must notify the school on the first day of an unplanned absence - for example, if their child is unable to attend due to ill health - by 8.15am or as soon as practically possible (see also section 6).